mathiasertl/django-ca/README.md

 ```

 Copy ``ca/ca/localsettings.py.example`` to ``ca/ca/localsettings.py`` and make
 the necesarry adjustments.

-Then create the certificate authority:
+Then create the certificate authority ("CA"), the arguments is required certificate information,
+fill in our own data:

 ```
-python ca/manage.py init
+python ca/manage.py init AT Vienna Vienna "HTU Wien" "Fachschaft Informatik" fsinf.at
 ```

+**Note:** You can set some options for your CA, try the ``-h`` parameter.

 ## Configuration